 Leonard Golden Shadow 9′ – 6 weight, 2 pc.
 A 1970’s rod, one that’s a little difficult to come by today.
 Though labeled a 6-weight, at gulper distances it performs better with a 5.
 If you ever see one of these rods for sale, snatch it up.

-Sage ZXL 9′ – 5-weight, 2 pc.
-(The three piece models do not possess the same flex.)
+Sage ZXL 9′ – 5-weight, 4 pc.
+(The two piece models do not possess the same flex.)
 This rod isn’t the best for protecting light tippets, but its distance ability is unparalleled among modern rods.
 Sage stopped making this model a number of years ago, but they can still be found on the internet.

 Winston Boron III X 9’—5-weight, 4pc.
 The upper half of this rod provides good casting efficiency at mid-range gulper fishing distances, and protects fine tippets easily.